 The alien problem all came forward after my little Hawaiian vacation.
 After coming back I made the mistake of leaking what I had seen there to Cleo.
 He is the educated one.
 He is the one Doug, Doogs, Doogie, Doogs sounding like noob but with a D, always likes to swear at - cause Doogie thinks Cleo sold out to the system by going to school and getting a degree.
 But now he owes thousands for it and there aren't any jobs, not jobs that he was schooled for anyways, and he wouldn't take the shit jobs.
 So they are after him for the loans and now he is in hiding.
 So he lives with us and swallows the wet cat poop Doogie throws at him.
 He sleeps on the sofa, our public litter box.
 Sadly dirty, only because we don't vacuum much but it beats the Fema camps which is where everyone goes if they don't pay.

 Doogie could be convincing.
-But the problem was, as always, proving points.
-And the wonder smoke that he got from his contacts.
-The clinic.
-A card would be great, but then your I.D'd and the DMV receives that information, and then it's archived for some soul branding purpose of the likes only those of a Gestapo mentality can celebrate.
-Of course Cleo and I didn't mind the baked part, it gave our conversations a type of narration, a crust, it kept the lens dull and blurry.
-A better writer wrote; a darkly lens.
-It shielded us from the possibility of the situation of being too real and uneatable.
-Remember we're in our reality, not that other real one, the real one being too much to bear - a burden imposed by the insane corporation mantra of huge bellied CEOs rolling nude in gold minted coins covered in syrup.
+But the problem was, as always, proving facts.
+And the wonder smoke that he got from his contacts from the clinic tended to blur those facts.
+We never really knew what we were smoking.
+A card would be great, but then you're I.D'd, and the authorities receive that information, and then it's archived for some soul branding purpose of the likes only those of a Gestapo mentality can celebrate.
+Of course Cleo, Doogs, and I didn't mind the baked part.
+It gave our conversations a smoke and mirrors narration, a blurry crust that shielded us from the possibility of the situation of being too real and uneatable - after all we were in our parallel universe.

 "... that triangle that you saw Jim, I bet that was one of the Grays..."
-Doogs was doing some odd yoga move, a puff of smoke poured from his mouth as if his body was twisted by invisible forces.
+Doogs was doing a yoga move, the warrior.
+He stood up straight and looking up, brought his arms overhead.
+A puff of smoke blew from his mouth.

 The first time I saw something, yes, a fucking UFO, was way back in two thousand two.
 I had just got off the job.
 It was dusk.
 My co-worker and I were walking out to our cars.
 The company building was located on top of a hill so we had a beautiful view of the area.
 He noticed it first and pointed to it.
-It was as if a solid black line, the length from your thumb to pinky, had been painted there in the deep blue sky at about two o'clock.
-Looking like a black felt marker it was just frozen in the sky, spooky and silent.
-And then, as if it had noticed, that we had noticed it - the thing went across the horizon and out of sight - without a sound.
-The whole moment lasted maybe three seconds.
+It was as if a solid black line, the length from your thumb to pinky.
+It' like it had been painted there, in the blue sky at about two o'clock.
+Looking like a black felt marker, it was just frozen in the sky, spooky and silent.
+Zero movement.
+I felt my stomach tighten, a bag of ice was placed on my spine.
+And then, as if it had noticed, that we had noticed it - the thing blurred, at speed, across the horizon and out of sight.
+All without a sound.
+The whole moment from when I saw it lasted maybe three seconds.